 United Way of Muskingum, Perry, and Morgan Counties Investment Funds Awarded

-The United Way of Muskingum, Perry, and Morgan Counties (UWMPM) will make an impact in the tri-county region over the next 12 months by investing in 22 area programs and two initiatives in the areas of income, health care, and education.
-This is possible as a result of nearly 2,500 individuals, businesses and organizations who invested in United Way during the 2014 campaign.
+The United Way of Muskingum, Perry, and Morgan Counties (UWMPM) will make an impact in the tri-county region over the next 12 months by investing in 22 area programs and two initiatives in the areas of income, health care, education, and essential services.
+This is possible as a result of nearly 2,500 individuals, businesses and organizations who invested in United Way during the United Way campaign.

-Community leaders with diverse professional skills and backgrounds donated over 300 hours to review 26 applications and make funding recommendations to the United Way Board of Directors.
+In April, ten community leaders with diverse professional skills and backgrounds began reviewing 29 applications.
+These leaders have donated over 280 hours to review the applications and make funding recommendations to the United Way Board of Directors.
 Investment Committee members evaluated each program application in the following categories: program description, program results, outcome measurement, past performance (status of previous investment), coordination with other resources, budget, resource management, and application protocol.

 The Investment Committee members are: